SajjadBinSamad/Calculus-Basics/Introduction.md

 Differentiation is the first of the two major ideas in calculus (the other is integration).
 Differentiation is the process of finding the derivative of a function like $y=x^2$.The derivative is just a fancy calculus term for a simple idea we know from algebra: slope.
 Slope, as we know, is the fancy algebra term for steepness.
 And steepness is the fancy word for … No!
 Steepness is the ordinary word we’ve known since we were a kid, as in, “Hey, this road sure is steep.”
 Everything we study in differential calculus all relates back to the simple idea of steepness.

 **Integration: Just Fancy Addition**

+Integration has an elegant symbol: $\int $.
+You’ve probably seen it before — maybe in one of those cartoons with some Einstein guy in front of a blackboard filled with indecipherable gobbledygook.
+Soon, this will be you.
+That’s right: You’ll be filling up pages in your notebook with equations containing the integration symbol.
+Onlookers will be amazed and envious.

+You can think of the integration symbol as just an elongated S for “sum up.”